Scaling

 -

-Optimizes median value computation and data storage to consume less than 5% of network bandwidth at peak usage.
+Efficiency: Median calculation and optimized storage uses <5% of network bandwidth at peak usage.

 Architecture